ulfschneider/breakdown/README.md

 ## Pushing to JIRA

 In the Packages menu, select **Breakdown → Push to JIRA** to push your changes to JIRA.
 A push is always followed by an automatic pull to bring a current dataset back into your editor.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
 In addition, those issues will *disappear from the editor.* Use the editor UNDO function to let those issues reappear.

+## Configuration

+By default, all editor lines will be folded after pulling from JIRA.
+The package configuration allows to change that behavior.
+Press <kbd>CMD-,</kbd> and navigate to the *packages* tab.
+Search for the *breakdown* package and click on *Settings.* Here you have the option *Fold all editor lines after a pull* which you can activate or deactivate.